Mod-phi convergence I: Normality zones and precise deviations: Random character values from central measures on partitions

 \begin{remark} There is one case which is not covered by our theorem, but is of particular interest: the case $\omega=((0,0,\ldots),(0,0,\ldots))$.
 This parameter of the Thoma simplex corresponds to the Plancherel measures of the symmetric groups, and in this case, since $p_{2}(\omega)=p_{3}(\omega)=\cdots=0$, the parameters of the mod-Gaussian convergence are all equal to $0$.
 Indeed, the random character values under Plancherel measures do not have fluctuations of order $n^{-1/2}$.
 For instance, Kerov's central limit theorem (\emph{cf.} \cite{Hora98,IO02}) ensures that the random character values

 on cycles $c_{k}$ of lengths $k \geq 2$ converges in law towards independent Gaussian variables; so the fluctuations are of order $n^{-k/2}$ instead of $n^{-1/2}$.
-One still expects a mod-Gaussian convergence for adequate renormalizations of the random character values; however, the combinatorics underlying the asymptotics of Plancherel measures are much more complex than those of general central measures, see \cite{Sni06a}. \end{remark}
+One still expects a mod-Gaussian convergence for adequate renormalizations of the random character values; however, the combinatorics underlying the asymptotics of Plancherel measures are much more complex than those of general central measures --- see \cite{Sni06a} --- and we have not been able to prove mod-Gaussian convergence here. \end{remark}

 From the estimates on the laws of the random character values, one can prove many estimates for the parts $\lambda_{1},\lambda_{2},\ldots$ of the random partitions taken under central measures.
 The arguments of algebraic combinatorics involved in these deductions are detailed in \cite{FM12,Mel12}, so here we shall only state results.
 Given a partition $\lambda=(\lambda_{1},\ldots,\lambda_{\ell})$ of size $n$, the Frobenius coordinates of $\lambda$ are the two sequences